When coming to Turkey, most of my American clients and friends ask me if they can drive in Turkey with their US Driving License.

 As a Turkish lawyer, I would suggest you obtain full insurance from your rental company to protect you from unwanted liability.
 Better safe than sorry.

-The price of renting a car is around 15-40 Dollars per day.
+The price of renting a car in Turkey is around 15-40 Dollars per day.
 The cost does not include fuel.
 The availability and the price significantly differ from city to city.

 Click to read my article for additional renting and driving tips in Turkey.

-In the USA the alcohol limit is 0.08 (blood alcohol content).
-BAC is the legal limit when driving.
+In the USA, 0.08 BAC (blood alcohol content) is the legal limit when driving.
 In Turkey, the legal limit is lower.

-Non-commercial drivers like tourists and regular citizens have a limit of 0.05% BAC.
+Non-commercial drivers like tourists and regular citizens have a legal limit of 0.05% BAC.
+Commercial drivers have no legal limit BAC.

 It is very easy to pass this limit, even if you drink a glass of wine or just a beer depending on your personal conditions.
 The alcohol test is a breath test carried out by police officers.